-I obtained a PhD degree in 2001 in Azerbaijan.
+I obtained a PhD degree in Azerbaijan.
 I have joined the Molecular Plant Biology group at the University of Turku as a postdoctoral research fellow in 2002.
 In 2009, I was awarded with a Docent title in the field of Bioenergetics.
 I have been acting as Principal Investigator at the Molecular Plant unit, University of Turku since 2010.
-Currently I am acting as a PI of the 'Photosynthetic microbes' team and as early-stage PI in the Finnish Center of Excellence “Molecular Biology of Primary Producers” (2014-2019).
-Since 2017 I am a tenure-track Associated Professor of Molecular Plant Biology.
-Moreover, I am a vice-chair of the Nordic Center of Excellence “Towards Versatility of Aquatic Production Platforms: Unlocking the Value of Nordic Bioresources” (NordAqua, www.nordaqua.fi) funded by NordForsk (2017-2022) and a vice-chair of the Biocity Turku Research Programme “Advanced Bioresources and Smart Bioproducts – Towards Sustainable Bioeconomy” (SmartBio, www.smartbio.fi).
+Currently I am a full Professor of Basic and Applied Photosynthesis.
+Moreover, I am chairing the Nordic Center of Excellence “Towards Versatility of Aquatic Production Platforms: Unlocking the Value of Nordic Bioresources” (NordAqua, www.nordaqua.fi) funded by NordForsk (2017-2022) and the Biocity Turku Research Programme “Advanced Bioresources and Smart Bioproducts – Towards Sustainable Bioeconomy” (SmartBio, www.smartbio.fi).

+I have been involved in teaching 'Advanced photosynthesis' and 'Bioenergetics' courses since 2009.
+Currently I am responsible for the 'Applied Photosynthesis' and 'Bio-based Finland' courses.
 Moreover, I am involved in the University of Turku Doctoral Programme (UTUGS) as a PhD supervisor.